You are not old enough to visit this site

 Now that we understand casks and maturation, there is one more consideration: bottling.

 When bottling a cask, there is a little more to consider when looking to understand the final outturn of bottles.
-There are some losses to be expected when bottling due to filtering, pipe pressure, and auto-filling machinery.
-Commonly around 5-15 bottles may be lost in this process.
-Auto-filling machinery also has a minor tolerance of 2% either way, meaning that your 700ml may end up being 10ml higher or lower, which over 250 bottles can add up.
+There are some production losses to be expected when bottling due to filtering, pipe pressure and auto-filling machinery.
+Commonly around 2-8 bottles may be lost in this process.
+Auto-filling machinery also has a minor tolerance of 2% either way, meaning that your 700ml may end up being 10ml higher or lower, which over 250 bottles can quickly add up.

 And finally, you have some choices to make, which will vary the number of bottles produced quite considerably.
 Glass bottle size is an obvious factor; a 500ml bottle will produce more units than a typical 700ml bottle would.
 A less obvious factor is bottling alcohol strength; you’ll have seen the term cask strength, which refers to whisky that has been bottled directly at the ABV found in the cask.
-However, common bottling ABVs can be seen at 40% or 43% quite commonly.
-Reducing ABV is managed by adding distilled water and, therefore, increasing the volume of liquid available.
+However, common bottling ABVs can be seen at 40% or 43%.
+Reducing ABV is managed by adding distilled water and, therefore, increasing the volume of liquid available and increasing your bottle count.
+Though a purist would always place a higher value on a full unadulterated cask strength whisky.

 The Joy of Whisky Cask Ownership

-Owning a cask is about understanding its unique journey and enjoying the rewards.
-To explore purchasing your own whisky cask, get in touch with us here.
+Owning a cask of Single Malt Scotch Whisky is about understanding its unique journey and enjoying the rewards.
+To explore purchasing your own whisky cask, speak to our expert team at info@tailoredspirits.co.uk and we will be happy to guide you.

 Article by